Travelling Latin America with children can be a joy, when done right – but much depends on where you land.

 4. Casa Yahri, Colombia

 The magic of Casa Yahri lies not just in its charming colonial facade, but in the opportunities it provides to nurture creativity.
 The elegant villa is tucked away in Barichara, a storybook village in Colombia’s Andean heartland.
-Here, workshops with local artisans will tap into children’s artistic side through ceramics, clay painting & weaving.
+Here, workshops with local artisans will tap into children’s artistic side through ceramics, clay painting and weaving.
 They’ll create homespun handicrafts as well as vivid family memories.

 Get the whole family cooking with masterclasses in regional cuisine, before discovering the coffee-making process at a nearby finca.
-Adventures abound, from horse riding & paragliding in the Chicamoya Canyon to waterfall rappelling along the Fonce River.
+Adventures abound, from horse riding and paragliding in the Chicamoya Canyon to waterfall rappelling along the Fonce River.
 Should you wish, you can rent out the entire villa to enjoy the leafy terraces and spacious suites all to yourself.

 EXPLORE BARICHARA